cp-rep/Portfolio/README.md

 Represents roughly a dozen search algorithms including arrays, lists, and graphs.
 Thorough benchmarks for these algorithms were written and applied culminating in a detailed analysis for each project.
 Project 3 analysis is included.

 ### Project AVR Hangman
-An ATmega32 microntroller project which represents the game of Star Wars Hangman with a full musical score.
+An ATmega32 microcontroller project which represents the game of Star Wars Hangman with a full musical score.

 ### Project NCurses Paint with Networking
 This was a prersonal project I did after completing a class in C.  It is written in C and uses the NCurses library to provide basic "paint" functionality.
 Included are both networked and non-networked revisions.
 For the networked version, all connection and socket handling are written in C.